-The Redfish Service requires a client or administrator to create subscriptions to receive events.
-A subscription is created when an administrator sends an HTTP POST message to the URI of the subscription resource.
+When the service has been discovered, clients subscribe to messages by sending a HTTP POST to the URI of the Resource Collection for "Subscriptions" in the Event Service.
 This request includes the URI where an event-receiver client expects events to be sent, as well as the type of events to be sent.
 The Redfish Service will then, when an event is triggered within the service, send an event to that URI.
+The specific syntax of the subscription body is found in the Redfish Schema definition for "EventDestination".